Various Troubleshooting

 OBS - black screen / not capturing

 This is likely an issue with 3rd party programs not playing well with OBS/Streamlabs Desktop.
 Software like Riva-tuner and MSI Afterburner are known problem cases for this.
-Check out the troubleshooting sections in the How To Overlay section.
+Check out the troubleshooting sections in the How To Overlay sectionarrow-up-right.

 Last updated